 [Paul gouges her eyes with his thumbs and hits her in the nose - Annie takes her gun and shoots Paul in the shoulder, then he jumps out of the wheelchair and attacks Annie]

 You want it?
 You want ...

 Written by Irving Kahal and Sammy Fain

-Published by Williamson Music Company and Bienstock Publishing Company, on behalf of Redwood Music Limited See more »
+Published by Williamson Music Company and Bienstock Publishing Company (o/b/o Redwood Music, Ltd.) See more »

 Was this review helpful to you?

 | Report this